shah-zeb-naveed/large-language-models/README.md

 Azure Deployment:

 Although MLFlow supports Transformers, the native support in Azure for MLFlow format is limited.
 Therefore, a CUSTOM_MODEL with a custom scoring script has to be specified.
 This solution uses MLFlow PyFunc flavour to implement a core class.

+**Credits**

+Code submissions adapted for the HuggingFace NLP course.